keyko-io/filecoin-verifier-service/README.md

 VERIFIER_MSIG_ADDRESS
 ```

-To run service as "Automated Verifier"
+To run service as "App"
 ```sh
 RUN_SERVICE // Set to false
 RUN_APP_SERVICE // Set to true